Marsgg233/C-Sharp/README.md

 # C-Sharp
-Works for the second year
+Works for the second course